15 Cheap & Free Things to Do in Austin

 Hike or Bike the Butler Trail

-Spend any time at all in Austin and at some point you’ll be drawn to the shimmering blue waters of the Colorado River.
+Spend any time at all in Austin and at some point you’ll be drawn to the shimmering waters of Lady Bird Lake.
 While there are a variety of ways you can enjoy this part of town for free, one of the best is by hiking, jogging, or biking on the Butler Trail.
-The waterside pathway stretches for 10 miles along the river, offering scenic views and a safe place to exercise.
+The waterside pathway stretches for 10 miles along the lake, offering scenic views and a safe place to exercise.

 Swim in Barton Springs Pool